 Other Stencils You May Like:

-2. Paint the undiluted glaze over the entire wall using one of the sponge brushes.
-The sponge brush helps prevent brush marks but don’t be too worried about being perfect…differences in the glaze coverage will add to the effect.
+2. Paint the silver paint* over the entire wall using a sponge brush*.
+The sponge brush helps prevent brush marks but don’t be too worried about being perfect…differences in the coverage will add to the effect.

-3. Wait until the glaze is completely dry, at least 24 hours.
+3. Wait until the paint is completely dry, at least 24 hours.

-6. Use the second sponge brush to paint the branches in the stencil.
+6. Use another sponge brush to paint the branches in the stencil.
 Do not put too much paint on the brush to prevent it from bleeding under the stencil.
 You can blot excess paint from the brush on a paper towel before painting the wall.